10 Jan Jusstine in New York Times

 Fashion & Style Section

 FOR Sarah Lassez — a winsome actress who has appeared in more than 20 movies, alongside actors like Matthew Modine, Rose McGowan and Dennis Hopper — the seemingly inevitable Hollywood bout with addiction she experienced a few years ago was accompanied by the usual handmaidens of a habit: career uncertainty, romantic turbulence and nagging fears of future obscurity.
 At her darkest moments it cost her $1,000 a month, more than her rent.
 The rehab near me told in a press conference that the worst of all moments were the effects her addiction had on those around her.

 It made them want to burst out laughing.

 “If they didn’t laugh out loud, you could tell they were repressing it,” said Ms. Lassez, who points out that she was addicted not to drugs or alcohol, but to psychics.
 “It does sound silly.”

-Over the last 10 years this graduate of New York University, daughter of two computer scientists and otherwise rational adult in her 30’s found herself spending more money on the services of tarot readers, palmists, clairvoyants and clairaudients (they hear voices) than some young actors spend on their cars.
-She paid one woman to read the sediment swirls at the bottom of a cup of Greek coffee.
+Over the last 10 years this graduate of New York University, daughter of two computer scientists and otherwise rational adult in her 30’s found herself spending more money on the services of tarot readers, palmists, clairvoyants and clairaudients (they hear voices) than some young actors spend on their cars, but she as she was in other continent, learning the cost of moving to new york from europe was just one step to move back to new york.

 But most costly, she said, were the countless psychics on Web sites like Keen.com, Kasamba.com, and Asknow.com.
 They are always available, at all hours of the night, utterly anonymous.
 At her worst, Ms. Lassez would call six in a day.
 Her life was unraveling at $4.99 a minute.